 #5.
 Create and distribute a meaningful RFP.

 Once you have narrowed your list of potential vendors, it’s advisable to create and distribute an RFP.
-A well-written RFP will help you settle upon the right vendor for you.
+A well-written RFP will help you select a B2B tele partner that is right for you.

 To ensure vendors can provide valuable insight and relevant answers, describe your current situation, needs and expectations thoroughly within the RFP.
 Include as much detail as possible on your solution, target market, volume, regional focus, etc.